Mission Analysis

 ROCKET FLIGHT TRAJECTORY

-To that end, we run a series of stochastic simulations to have a reliable amount of data for different launch conditions, such as different launchpad elevations or different wind magnitudes or directions, to ensure that every possible situation is analyzed.
+We run a series of stochastic simulations to have a reliable amount of data for different launch conditions, such as different launchpad elevations or different wind conditions, to ensure that every possible situation is analyzed.

 SENSITIVITY ANALYSIS